-Interventions for tenant protections include a range of interventions and policies that help protect low-income tenants from displacement and help them stay stably housed.
-Interventions may include providing rental assistance to tenants who are cost-burdened (where 30% or more of income goes to rent), free legal services for those at risk of eviction or facing habitability, discrimination, or other housing concerns, and local jurisdiction implementation of just cause eviction polices and anti- harassment policies between tenants and landlords, as well as enforcement of building code violations and habitability of units.
-Tenant protections are often considered an "upstream" intervention to prevent homelessness.
-However, homelessness prevention typically means much more targeted strategies to identify persons most at risk of homelessness and providing rapid funding and support to keep them housed.
-Prevention services are typically administered within a homelessness services setting and may include wraparound support such as mental and physical health services and case management.
-We envision implementation as an iterative and phased program, as BAHFA secures new resources, responds to tenant and jurisdictional needs, and works responsively with partners and stakeholders to changing economic and social conditions.
-Funding Strategies While AB 1487 states that an amount equal to a minimum of 5% of RHR be directed toward tenant protection activities for low- and moderate- income households up to 120% AMI, sources included in the legislation have restrictions that make this challenging.
+Funding Strategies While AB 1487 states that a minimum of 5% of BAHFA revenues be directed toward tenant protection activities for low- and moderate- income households up to 120% AMI, sources included in the legislation have restrictions that make this challenging (general obligation bonds and commercial linkage fees).
 As a result, BAHFA will need to consider several strategies to fund these critical activities.
-Sources and strategies may include: 1.
-Ballot Measure with Constitutional Amendment: A 2024 ballot measure, dependent upon the final language of a simultaneously passed constitutional amendment expanding bond expenditures, may enable BAHFA to use a portion of the GO bond revenue for homelessness interventions and other protections for vulnerable residents.
-If the amendment passes, both jurisdictions and BAHFA can and must dedicate an amount equal to at least 5% of revenues raised from the measure for these purposes.
-Assuming the success of a ballot measure pursuant to which \$10 billion becomes available regionally, this could translate to approximately \$7M available to BAHFA for Protections annually over a 15-year period; and, to counties of origin, \$28M annually.
+Sources and strategies may include: Ballot Measure with Constitutional Amendment: A 2024 ballot measure, dependent upon the final language of a simultaneously passed constitutional amendment expanding bond expenditures, may enable BAHFA to use a portion of the GO bond revenue for homelessness interventions and other protections for vulnerable residents.
+If the amendment passes, both jurisdictions and BAHFA can and must use at least 5% of the GO bond revenues for these purposes.
+Assuming the success of a \$10 billion measure, this equates to \$500 million across the region.
+For BAHFA, available resources would total \$100 million.
+With bond funding allocated in approximately 5 tranches, this translates to about \$20,000,000 from each bond issuance for tenant protections/homelessness prevention activities just for BAHFA, or approximately \$7M annually over a 15-year period.
 Revenue from lending programs: BAHFA's production and preservation funding efforts will produce a stream of income from interest and fees charged to developers.
 This funding will ramp up over time and is estimated to produce between \$10-15 million over the first five years.
-3. Private funding: BAHFA has an opportunity to engage with the corporate and philanthropic sector to raise funding to jumpstart Protections programs.
+Private funding: BAHFA has an opportunity to engage with the corporate and philanthropic sector to raise funding to jumpstart Protections programs.
 If the statewide amendment does not pass, or if amendment language does not enable spending on the full suite of priorities, then it will be particularly important to raise funds through other means.
 A push for private funding could result in significant new funding for tenant protections and homelessness prevention.
-4. State and Federal Funding/CalAim: Additional state and federal funding, whether administered by BAHFA or directly to communities, is greatly needed to prevent and end homelessness.
+State and Federal Funding/CalAim: Additional state and federal funding, whether administered by BAHFA or directly to communities, is greatly needed to prevent and end homelessness.
 One notable state opportunity is the CalAim program.
 CalAim provides both services and expanded access to housing, working through managed care organizations.
 Through CalAim's Providing Access and Transforming Health (PATH) initiative, funding will be available for a variety of housing-related interventions and services, including navigation services, housing deposits, and housing tenancy services.
 Helping unlock or facilitate access to new funds for jurisdictions, like CalAim or new state dollars, would be additive to the region.
 BAHFA does not want to compete with jurisdictions for scarce resources, nor does it want to engage in activities that are duplicative of ongoing work.
 Instead, BAHFA seeks to pursue and raise funds that will be additive to the work jurisdictions are already doing.
 See Table 1 Draft Protections Program Budget below, which prioritizes potential programs based on near-term funding availability.